Ogontz Hall

-Ogontz Hall is an historic, American, combined residential and commercial building complex that is located in the West Oak Lane neighborhood of Philadelphia, Pennsylvania.
+Ogontz Hall is an historic, combined residential and commercial building complex in the West Oak Lane neighborhood of Philadelphia, Pennsylvania, United States.

 The Hall was added to the National Register of Historic Places in 1991.

 History and architectural features

 Built in 1929, it consists of six buildings, the primary one being the four-story Ogontz Hall; the others are three stories.
 The buildings share a commercial front.
 They have Spanish Colonial Revival architecture with a limestone and buff brick exterior and terra cotta tile roofing.

-The Hall was added to the National Register of Historic Places in 1991.